KasaFidie-Technologies/handsTalk/SignGPT/README.md

 7. You can also edit message using the keyboard

 ## Challenges
-We were unable to get the correct emojis for our translation and we are asking for anyone assistant, we appreciate that help.
+We were unable to get the correct emojis for our translation and we are asking for any assistant, we appreciate that help.

 ## Contributor
 - Ezra Asiedu